What Does Demand Generation Marketing Look Like in 2022

 How much does demand gen cost?

-According to Cloudtask, the average cost per lead in 2019 was $198.
+Cloudtask said the average cost per lead in 2019 was $198.
 These numbers will differ based on industry, company size, target buyer, and competitive set.
 For example, in the same report, the cost per lead in the technology sector is $208, and the cost per lead in education is $5.
 Other expenses to be factored in should include agency fees, content generation, technology investment, etc.

 How to measure demand gen marketing?